 But Exiles hit back with an unconverted try almost immediately following an injury to centre Tom Houlbrooke who impressed in his first game of the season.

 Skipper-for-the-day Joe Hill sealed victory with a bulldozing try after 73 minutes.
 Smith added his third conversion.

 The bonus point was sealed when Rayfield scored his second of the match and 10th of the season to finish off a flowing move.

-Attention now turns to the third round of the Midlands section of the Junior Vase tomorrow (ko 2.15pm) when Ledbury host Telford Hornets in a game between two teams with 100 per cent league records for the season.
+Attention now turns to the third round of the Midlands section of the Junior Vase tomorrow (ko 2.15pm) when Ledbury host Telford Hornets in a game between two teams with 100 per cent league records

 It is hoped that another large crowd will support the team for this important match.